AbdihamdAbdala/COM4402-Programming/README.md

 ## How to Run

-1. Make sure Python is installed.
+1. Make sure Python is installed
 2. Run quiz.py